swagart644/tech_review/README2.md

 The REST API is expected to do the following:

-1. Retrieve a person by name. -- Done --
+1. Retrieve a person by name.
-1. Retrieve all people. -- Done --
+1. Retrieve all people.
-1. Add/update a person by name. -- Maybe --
+1. Add/update a person by name.
-1. Retrieve Astronaut Duty by name. -- Done --
+1. Retrieve Astronaut Duty by name.
-1. Add an Astronaut Duty. -- Done --
+1. Add an Astronaut Duty.

 ##### Implement a user interface: (Required)